 Search engines use these links to determine how pages are connected between them, as well as to determine the authority of a page.
 Basically, the more backlinks you have, the more ‘important’ you are in a search engine’s eyes.

 There are different types of backlinks, based on how you acquire them.
 Some of them are ‘natural’, organic links, where someone links to your content without you having to ask or try to get in any way.
-Then, there is also the option of reaching out to other webmasters so that they will include your links in their content, or submitting your website to directories, etc. The lowest form of backlinks, that don’t really account for much in a search engine’s eye are the types of links you would get as you comment on a blog post, for example.
+Then, there is also the option of reaching out to other webmasters so that they will include your links in their content, or submitting your website to directories, etc. Plus, you can use services like T-RANKS PR links to boost your backlinks.
+The lowest form of backlinks, that don’t really account for much in a search engine’s eye are the types of links you would get as you comment on a blog post, for example.

 The key to getting lots of ‘natural’ backlinks is to write awesome content that other websites will want to link to.
 Not to worry, though, there’s a lot you can do in the meantime, such as building relationships with influencers and similar websites and bloggers, or even asking your partners and customers to link back to you where relevant.